How to Build HIPAA Compliant Mobile App? Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA

 But you need to develop the healthcare app in such a way that it ensures data privacy.

-A healthcare compliance consultant carries out a deep-dive analysis of your app, finds security gaps and assists the development team to fill those gaps in order to develop a HIPAA compliant healthcare app.
+A healthcare compliance consultant carries out a deep-dive analysis of your app, finds security gaps, and assists the development team to fill those gaps to develop a HIPAA-compliant healthcare app.

 Here, we would like to share a case study that talks about how our healthcare compliance teams helped a development firm to identify and fill 47 security gaps in the healthcare app!